Scholarships and Financial Aid Program

 Sustainable Summer scholarships are competitive and, unfortunately, we are not able to award scholarships to all of our applicants.
 While we encourage you to apply, we ask that you manage expectations.

 Preference for our financial assistance awards is given to students with outstanding academic and extracurricular achievement, and a demonstrated commitment to achieving environmental sustainability, who have a clear financial need that can be met by the limitations of our financial assistance program.
 Our financial assistance scholarships are not granted on merit alone (see fellowships below); only those students who could not attend a program without financial assistance will be awarded scholarship funds.
-(NOTE: We cannot fund requests for 100% of tuition in aid and it is expected that all financial assistance applicants will make a family contribution of at least 50%, fundraise 50% of their tuition, or a combination thereof.)
+(NOTE: We cannot fund requests for 100% of tuition in aid and it is expected that all financial assistance applicants will make a family contribution of at least 50% of the tuition, fundraise their family’s tuition responsibility, or a combination thereof.)
 A competitive candidate will possess all of the following:

 - A demonstrated personal commitment to and interest in achieving environmental sustainability